RaadAldakhil/Raad-Website/content/blog/2025-3-24-lets-give-this-a-whirl.md

 tags = []
 +++

 So, I have been telling myself that I would make a blog for years and always managed to procrastinate it.
-It probably didn't help that I convinced myself that I had to have some hand in making the blog other than just using something ready like Medium or Substack, but here we are!
+It probably didn't help that I convinced myself that I had to have some hand in making the blog rather than just using something ready like Medium or Substack, but here we are!

-I'm still not entirely sure what I'll end up writing about or where I'm going with this, but hopefully in a few year's time I'll have enough written that all these worries won't matter anymore.
+I'm still not entirely sure what I'll end up writing about or where I'm going with this, but I'm hopeful that in a few years I'll have enough written that all these worries won't matter anymore.